Copyright 2025 Thousand Brains Project

 if isinstance(rotation, (list, tuple)):

-rotation = np.quaternion(*rotation)
+rotation = qt.quaternion(*rotation)

 obj.rotation = sim_utils.quat_to_magnum(rotation)